nami15aug/Crypto-Assignment3/README.md

    ..\..\..\Program Files\OpenSSL-Win64\include\

 # Results
 It was found that the Regular RSA implementation took execution time of 1313us whereas that with CRT took around 999us.
+Please see attached images for details.
 Please note that this implemenation was done for a tiny plain text and n.
 CRT would drastically perform well over regular RSA as plaintext size and n increases.